Best Film for the Sears KS Super II

-Professional film stock can more easily be pushed, have increased dynamic range, and latitude, which is the reason pro-film costs more.
+Pro film stock can more easily be pushed, have better latitude, and dynamic range, this is why pro-film costs more.

-There is a disparity in availability.
-Consumer film stocks can oftentimes be obtained from big-box stores and pharmacies in meager amounts.
-Pro film stocks should really be ordered from an online retailer or specialized camera store.
+You should expect a disparity in business that sell film.
+Consumer films can frequently be obtained from big-box stores and pharmacies in limited amounts.
+Pro film stocks should really be purchased from a online retailer or specialized camera store.

-The film speed is shown as ISO, which may also be thought of as the film’s light sensitivity.
+The ISO shows the film speed, which may also be thought of as the film’s light sensitivity.

-It is often challenging to handhold the KS Super II with ISO 100 or slower speed films (ISO 25, ISO 50, etc).
-They will likely be longer than what you can handhold without resulting in motion blur unless you’re in full sun.
+It can be challenging to handhold the KS Super II with ISO 100 or slower speed films (ISO 25, ISO 50, etc).
+The will likely be longer will likely be longer than what you can handhold without leading to motion blur unless you’re in full sun.

-To stop this you will need to use a flash, fast lens, and/or tripod.
-The additional equipment may not be needed if you pick a higher speed ISO 400 or ISO 800 film.
+To prevent motion blur you are going to need to use a flash, fast lens, and/or tripod.
+The extra gear might not be needed if you choose to use a higher speed ISO 800 or ISO 400 film.

-As a quick note, the dial to select film speed is labeled as ASA on the Sears KS Super II.
-The switch to using ISO from ASA (American Standards Association) came after the creation of the International Standards Organization (ISO).
+As a quick note, the ISO selection knob is marked as ASA on the Sears KS Super II.
+The switch to labeling ISO from ASA (American Standards Association) came after the creation of the International Standards Organization (ISO).

-Film latitude is the amount of stops a film can be overexposed while keeping satisfactory photographs.
-Professional film emulsions have a greater latitude along with a somewhat increased price.
+Film latitude is the amount of stops film can be overexposed while still producing tolerable results.
+Pro films have a greater latitude along with a somewhat increased cost.

-Negative film has a greater amount of latitude than reversal film.
-That is a reason why it’s perceived as challenging to shoot.
+Negative film has more latitude compared to transparency film.
+That is a reason why it’s thought of harder to use.

-The range between the brightest and darkest details of a photograph is described as dynamic range.
-Areas of a photo that are not in this range will be seen as solid black underexposed shadows or white overexposed highlights.
+Dynamic range is the range between the brightest and darkest details of a photo that can be recorded.
+Parts of a picture that are not in this range will appear as black underexposed shadows or totally white overexposed highlights.

-When working in a wide variety of quickly shifting lighting conditions, film stocks with a bigger dynamic range is preferable.
+When working in a wide variety or quickly shifting lighting situations, films with a larger dynamic range is preferable.

 - Digital cameras 14+ stops